Satchel Paige: Cuba, Baltimore, and Cleveland: 1929–1931

 Abel Linares offered Paige $100 per game to play winter ball for the Santa Clara team in the Cuban League.
 Gambling on baseball games in Cuba was such a huge pastime that players were not allowed to drink alcohol, so they could stay ready to play.
 Paige—homesick for carousing, hating the food, despising the constant inspections and being thoroughly baffled by the language—went 6–5 in Cuba.
 He left Cuba abruptly before the end of the season, with several stories told about the circumstances.
 Paige told one version in which the mayor of a small hamlet asked him, in Spanish, if he had intentionally lost a particular game.
 Paige, not understanding a word the man said, nodded and smiled, thinking the man was fawning over him, and then had to flee from the furious mayor.
 Another version, also told by Paige, says that when he called on an attractive local girl at her home, she and her family interpreted his attentions as an official engagement and sent the police to enforce it, leading Paige to flee the island with police in pursuit.
 A third version, told by the general manager of the Santa Clara Leopards, says that he left Cuba in haste after legal charges were brought against him regarding an amorous incident with "a young lady from the provincial mulatto bourgeoisie."

 When Paige returned to the United States, he and Jackson revived their practice of renting him out to various teams.
 In the spring of 1930, Jackson leased him to the Baltimore Black Sox, who had won the 1929 American Negro League championship led by their bowlegged third baseman Jud "Boojum" Wilson.
 Paige, as a Southerner, found that he was an outsider on the Black Sox, and his teammates considered him a hick.
-Moreover, he was the team's number two pitcher behind Lamon Yokely, and Paige did not like being overshadowed.
+Moreover, he was the team's number two pitcher behind Laymon Yokely, and Paige did not like being overshadowed.

 In midsummer Paige returned to Birmingham, where he pitched well the rest of the summer, going 7–4.
 In September he was leased to the Chicago American Giants of the NNL for a home-and-home series with the Houston Black Buffaloes of the Texas–Oklahoma League.
 Paige won one and lost one in the series and then returned to Birmingham.

 By the spring of 1931, the Depression was taking its toll on the Negro leagues, and the Black Barons had temporarily disbanded.
 Few teams could afford Paige, but Tom Wilson, who was moving the Nashville Elite Giants to Cleveland as the Cleveland Cubs, thought he could.
 Playing in the same city as a white major league team, Paige recalled, "I'd look over at the Cleveland Indians' stadium, called League Park...
 All season long it burned me, playing there in the shadow of that stadium.
 "It didn't hurt my pitching, but it sure didn't do me any good."